 The Planning Program offers a fully accredited Master’s degree to suit the needs of students intent on working as planners or pursuing doctoral studies in planning or related fields.
-The structure of this curriculum consists of a required set of Core Courses and a broad range of elective courses covering five areas of Specialization in Planning:
+The structure of this curriculum consists of a required set of Core Courses and a broad range of elective courses covering six areas of Concentration in Planning:

 - Urban Planning and Development

 - Economic Planning and Policy